brockhbittner/LTCjourney/README.md

 Thankfully I was able to figure out the problem!
 All I needed to do was restart VS Code and it allowed my credentials to work!
 Sometimes it really is that simple lol!
 I then faced a number of permission denied errors when trying to run the `terraform apply` but I was able to sort those out in IAM by applying some full access policies to my user.

 So now the challenges begin!
+As a preface, Microsoft Copilot was very helpful in this and taught me a lot about how to navigate and solve these problems.

 ### Challenge 1: Find a hidden file